pdennis/facebase/readme.md

 FaceBase is a straightforward, Python-based face recognition system that allows you to store face embeddings in a database and perform facial recognition on new images.

+I will likely make a verison of this with a user interface for my team; as described here, you'll need to be somewhat familiar with running python scripts on your computer in order to get it working.
+If you're on a mac and you don't offhand know whether a command should be run as python or python3, you've got some reading to do before you're ready to get this working.

 ## Features

 - Robust face detection using MTCNN